Sacmanxman2/meal-planner/README.md

     - Can export list to pdf, email, printer, etc.

 ## Potential upcoming features:
+- Smartphone app (as opposed to just a PWA)
 - Freezer meals
 - "My Kitchen" page on which users can specify what equipment they have as well as pantry staples & spices.
 The program will remind them to check every week or so to make sure they have them when they make the shopping list.
 - Automatic email feature where it'll email the user all the recipes for the day at the beginning of each day on which there's a meal plan.
 User can of course specify the time the email goes out.